Handling ionotify(), poll(), and select()

 - deliver an event later on when a condition is met (this is referred to as arming the resource manager)

 The poll() and select() functions differ from ionotify() in that most of the work is done in the library.
-For example, the client code would be unaware that any event is involved, nor would it be aware of the blocking function that waits for the event.
+For example, the client code would be unaware that any event is involved, and unaware of the blocking function that waits for the event.
 This is all hidden in the library code for poll() and select().

 struct _io_notify {